mickdekkers/windows-audio-config/README.md

 ## Caveats

 The Windows volume controls will not work for audio that is forwarded with the KS repeaters.
 My headset has a built-in volume knob that is processed in its firmware outside of Windows, so this is not an issue for me in my specific case.
 I can use a KS repeater to forward audio from the Virtual Mixer to my headset.
 If you need volume control, replace that KS repeater with an MME repeater.
 I need an MME repeater for my monitor speakers, for example.

+RTX Voice must be running when the audio repeaters are started, otherwise the RTX audio devices won't exist.

 ## Legal